dotnet/arcade/Documentation/Darc.md

 them involves answering the question:

 "Does my repository repackage the input dependency's binaries, or information about those binaries in the outputs it creates for the product?"
+If so, that dependency is 'Product', otherwise, it's 'Toolset'.

 Some examples: